guoquheweilai/RobotiqFANUCInterface/doc/CONFIGURATION.md

 # FANUC Robot Configuration

-Follow the Modbus TCP Interface Operators Manual to define the TCP/IP Interface and the Modbus protocol.
-Refer to the following steps for configuring the internal data arrangement.
+Follow the following guide to configure the TCP / IP Interface, the Modbus protocol and the internal data arrangement.
+Refer to the FANUC Modbus TCP Interface Operators Manual for further information.

 ## TCP/IP